UNIVERSITY OF SPLIT SCHOOL OF MEDICINE CURRICULUM

 Knowledge and skills

-The curriculum is governed by Bologna regulations, recommendations and principles in accordance with the University book of regulations for higher education and with the School of Medicine (Split) book of regulations.
+The curriculum is governed by Bologna regulations, recommendations and principles in accordance with the University regulations for higher education and with the School of Medicine (Split) regulations.

-The choice of this type of education is based on the perception of medical education as a source of a) knowledge, b) skills and c) attitudes where teaching units, at the end of the program, integrate previously acquired knowledge, skills and attitudes into medical care for a specific patient.
+The choice of this type of education is based on the perception of medical education as a source of a) knowledge, b) skills and c) attitudes where teaching units, at the end of the program, integrate previously acquired knowledge, skills and attitudes into medical care for individual patient.

 Knowledge and skills are acquired gradually during the program, which are then integrated into clinical rotations which train the student for independent medical work under appropriate supervision.